 The full judgment is available on BAILII.

-James Leabeater QC (of 4 Pump Court) acted for the successful Claimant.
+James Leabeater KC (of 4 Pump Court) acted for the successful Claimant.

 Author: Kajetan Wandowicz